How to Prevent Email Spoofing in Office 365?

 How to Configure DKIM for your Custom Domain?

-DKIM signing can be enabled for your custom domain in the Microsoft 365 Defender portal, by visiting this link: Microsoft.
+DKIM signing can be enabled for your custom domain in the Microsoft 365 Defender portal, by visiting Microsoft.
 You can configure this by going to email & collaboration > Policies & Rules > Threat policies > DKIM in the Rules section.

 Once this is done, click the option – Rotate DKIM keys.
 You need to repeat this step for other custom domains (sending emails on your behalf), else they will be flagged as spam.
 If you are configuring DKIM for the first time, you might see an error – No DKIM keys saved for this domain.
 In such a scenario, you can use Windows PowerShell to enable the DKIM.